I’m a contractor or work for a third-party evaluator service provider and need to get set up with Veriforce. How do I get started?

 Where can I find the covered task list for a pipeline operator that is a Veriforce client?

 Operator-specific covered task lists are accessible in VeriSource, our web-based compliance management software.
-To view a task list, log-in to VeriSource, look under the OQ menu, select Covered Task Lists, and select the operator’s name.
-If you do not have access to VeriSource, you will need to complete our Professional Services Agreement and pay your set-up fee to gain access.
+To view a task list, log in to VeriSource, look under the OQ menu, select Covered Task Lists, and select the operator’s name.
+If you do not have access to VeriSource, you will need to complete our online Contractor Signup Form here to establish an account with Veriforce and get VeriSource login credentials for your company .

 What is the Common Covered Task (CCT) list?